Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 Inadequate solid waste management is the biggest challenge in addressing land-based sources of marine litter.
 It is important that key stakeholders working on national solid waste management regulatory policies and marine litter initiative(s) work together and have a platform to discuss ideas and challenges, as well as synergies and leveraging opportunities to effectively combat such environmental threats.

-To assist with these challenges, EPA worked with a selected group of CAFTA-DR countries (Costa Rica, Guatemala, El Salvador, and Dominican Republic) and Panama on the SWM and marine litter nexus and how stakeholders can collaborate to ensure initiatives in both areas are better coordinated and complementary of each other.
+To assist with these challenges, EPA worked with a select group of CAFTA-DR countries (Costa Rica, Dominican Republic, El Salvador, and Guatemala) and Panama on the SWM and marine litter nexus and how stakeholders can collaborate to ensure initiatives in both areas are better coordinated and complementary of each other.
 Costa Rica and Panama completed their marine litter national action plan in late 2021.
 In addition, several small-scale pilot projects have been conducted (in Costa Rica, Dominican Republic, and Panama) as building blocks to help each country develop a national marine litter action plan.
 Similarly, a small-scale project completed in El Salvador in 2023.
 EPA is also worked with Honduras to design a project as an initial step to address marine litter in the country.

 A key outcome of this collaboration was an increased knowledge about marine litter and ideas on how to mitigate such challenges in the selected CAFTA-DR countries and Panama.
 This approach will be based on the principles of inclusive stakeholder participation that would lead up to the development or implementation of a national marine litter action plan in each country.